 For years when driving to Helmsley I’ve passed through the village of Gilling East and quietly thought, “That pub looks lovely.
 There’s a stream in front of it and everything.
 I really must make time to stop there one day and check it out”.
-I’d guess I first thought that around 2003 sometime so when, a mere thirteen years later, we received an invitation to pop out to the country and try the food, it didn’t take long to accept.
+I’d guess I first thought that around 2003 sometime so when, a mere thirteen years later, we received an invitation to pop out to the country and try the food at The Fairfax Arms, it didn’t take long to accept.

 The Fairfax Arms has seen some subtle change in recent times.
 Andy Daly took over as General Manager in the Spring and, while no wholesale change has been required, has been busy making sure that things run as smoothly as needed and the standard remains as high as is required to compete in this crowded market.
 The Fairfax has recently been shortlisted in the White Rose Awards and scored highly in the Yorkshire Pub awards, so clearly things are going well!

 Grace and I enjoyed the drive out of York on a sunny Thursday, admiring the attractive surroundings, and before long we were sat in The Fairfax Arms bar area looking through menus.
 We opted for rabbit terrine and garlic mushrooms to start before moving onto Yorkshire beetroot gnocchi and pork and cider pie of the day.
 We were joined by Anna Lupton, who’s lending her expertise in marketing and social media to the Fairfax.
 Anna ordered the chicken with garden pea risotto based on her previous experience and wasn’t disappointed.
 I stopped short of stealing chicken from her plate, but she was kind enough to pass some risotto over, which entirely justified her enthusiasm.